 The corresponding Lindblad operators are obtained by using Eq. (\ref{lindblad}).
-In Fig. \ref{HC}(c), we have depicted the nature of $\tilde{J}_1(\tilde{t})$ in the case when there is the $XYZ$ spin-exchange interaction between the two system-qubits.
+In Fig. \ref{HC}(c) we have depicted the nature of $\tilde{J}_1(\tilde{t})$ in the case when there is the $XYZ$ spin-exchange interaction between the two qubits of the system.
 We can see that its profile is quite different from the ones in the cases of the Ising interaction and of the lone-qubit Markovian limit.
-In the current case, $\tilde{J}(\tilde{t})$ changes its sign rapidly in the transient regime, and then reaches its steady-state value.
-Again we have chosen the initial state of the two system-qubits as $\ket{\phi^+}$.
-In Fig. \ref{EPR}(c), the nature of local EPR in the case of the $XYZ$ spin-exchange interaction is presented.
+In the present case, $\tilde{J}(\tilde{t})$ changes its sign rapidly in the transient regime and then reaches its steady-state value.
+Again we have chosen the initial state of the two qubits of the system as $\ket{\phi^+}$.
+In Fig. \ref{EPR}(c) the nature of local EPR in the case of the $XYZ$ spin-exchange interaction is presented.
 The nature of the local EPR is quite similar to that of the local heat current, in that the local EPR also changes sign rapidly in the transient regime before reaching its steady-state value.